paintoterms/paintoterms.github.io/README.md

 Limitations of Liability
 </h3>
 <p style="font-family:&quot;font-size:medium;">
-In no event shall Painto Apps or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the App and the materials on Painto Apps' website, even if Painto Apps or a Painto Apps authorized representative has been notified orally or in writing of the possibility of such damage.
+In no event shall FilmClips Apps or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the App and the materials on FilmClips Apps' website, even if FilmClips Apps or a FilmClips Apps authorized representative has been notified orally or in writing of the possibility of such damage.
 Because some jurisdictions do not allow limitations on implied warranties, or limitations of liability for consequential or incidental damages, these limitations may not apply to you.
 </p>
 <h3 style="vertical-align:top;font-family:&quot;color:#212529;font-size:18px;background-color:#FFFFFF;">
 Severability